PermanentlyConfused/personal-Site/README.md

-# Hi
+# Hello there~

-Just a repo for my website.
+Just a repository for my website.
 Built on React, TypeScript, and Next.js with Tailwind

 ## Notes: